commercetools/sphere-node-product-csv-sync/README.md

   Options:

-    -h, --help                    output usage information
+    -h, --help                    Output usage information
     -t, --template <file>         CSV file containing your header that defines what you want to export -o, --out <file>              Path to the file the exporter will write the resulting CSV in -x, --xlsx                    Export in XLSX format
     -f, --fullExport              Do a full export.
 Use --out parameter to specify where to save zip archive with exported files
-    -q, --queryString <query>     Query string to specify the sub-set of products to export -l, --language [lang]         Language used on export for localised attributes (except lenums) and category names (default is en)
+    -q, --queryString <query>     Query string to specify the sub-set of products to export -l, --language [lang]         Language used on export for localised attributes (except lenums) and category names | default: 'en'
     --queryEncoded                Whether the given query string is already encoded or not --current                     Will export current product version instead of staged one --fillAllRows                 When given product attributes like name will be added to each variant row.
-    --categoryBy                  Define which identifier should be used for the categories column - options 'namedPath'(default), 'slug' and 'externalId'.
+    --onlyMasterVariants          Export only masterVariants from products | default: false --categoryBy                  Define which identifier should be used for the categories column - options 'namedPath'(default), 'slug' and 'externalId'.
     --categoryOrderHintBy         Define which identifier should be used for the categoryOrderHints column - options 'categoryId'(default), 'id' or 'externalId'.
-    --filterVariantsByAttributes  Query string to filter variants of products --filterPrices  Query string to filter prices of variants --templateDelimiter <delimiter> Delimiter used in template | default: , --outputDelimiter <delimiter>   Delimiter used to separate cells in output file | default: , -e, --encoding [encoding]     Encoding used when saving data to output file | default: utf8
+    --filterVariantsByAttributes  Query string to filter variants of products --filterPrices                Query string to filter prices of variants --templateDelimiter <delimiter> Delimiter used in template | default: ',' --outputDelimiter <delimiter>   Delimiter used to separate cells in output file | default: ',' -e, --encoding [encoding]     Encoding used when saving data to output file | default: 'utf8'
 ```

 #### Full export